josevalim/nested-map-reduce-traversal/README.md

 ## Sample solution

-Here is how the solution would look like in Python:
+Here is one way to solve it in Python:

 ```python
 sections = ... # the data from above as Python data structure ellided for convenience